 It is believed that Arab traders introduced oranges in eastern Africa and the Middle East region around 800 AD.
 Further, sweet oranges were introduced in the forest regions of West Africa and Europe by Portuguese travelers during the 15th century.
 Later on, in 1493 Christopher Columbus carried sweet orange seeds on his second expedition to New World.
 The Spanish explorer Juan Ponce de Leon is credited with introducing the fruit to Florida in 1513.

 Extraction of Sweet Orange Oil

 Sweet orange essential oil is extracted by cold-pressed expression method from the ripe peel of sweet oranges.
 In some cases, the sweet orange essential oil is also extracted using steam distillation of the fresh ripe peel.

 Sweet orange oil is a liquid with deep yellow to orange in colour with a lively, fresh, sweet, fruity and sweet citrus aroma, distinctly reminiscent of the odour from a scratched orange peel.
 It has a top note and is rich in monoterpenes.

 |Colour||Deep Yellow to Orange|

 Composition of Sweet Orange Oil

-There are more than hundred compounds present in the sweet orange essential oils.
+There are more than a hundred compounds present in the sweet orange essential oils.
 The main compound present in sweet orange essential oils is limonene, between 71%-95%.
-Some other compounds present in the oil are a-pinene, sabinene, myrcene, linalool, citronellal, neral and geranial.
+Some other compounds present in the oil are a-pinene, sabinene, myrcene, linalool, citronellal, neral, and geranial.

 Blending with Sweet Orange Oil